FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

 - Correct:` S:\>mklink /j F:\CFT36m5 F:\CFT36_BN12786077_5`
 - Incorrect:` S:\>mklink /j F:CFT36m5 F:CFT36_BN12786077_5`

-To install Transfer CFT using symbolic links, you must use the silent mode, `option '--mode unattended'`, and assign all parameters using only the configuration file (do not use parameters in the command line except the conf-file).
+To install Transfer CFT using symbolic links, you must use the silent mode, option '--mode unattended', and assign all parameters using only the configuration file (do not use parameters in the command line except the conf-file).

 > **Note**
 >